puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/agent_setup.md

 And apply it:

     puppet apply /tmp/test.pp

 You should see the following output:

     Notice: Compiled catalog for database.learning.puppetlabs.vm in environment production in 0.32 seconds
     Notice: Hi, I'm a manifest applied locally on an agent node!
     Notice: /Stage[main]/Main/Notify[Hi, I'm a manifest applied locally on an agent node!]/message: defined 'message' as 'Hi, I'm a manifest applied locally on an agent node!'
     Notice: Applied catalog in 0.02 seconds

 {% task 4 %}
 ---
 - execute: puppet agent -t
 {% endtask %}

-So that's what you can do on an agent node, but what are the differences?
-First, let's take a look at the directory where you'd find all your puppet code on the master.
-Check:
+To emphasize the difference between a master and agent node, let's take a look at the directories where you would find your puppet code on the master.

     ls /etc/puppetlabs/code/environments/production/manifests

 and

     ls /etc/puppetlabs/code/environments/production/modules

-There's nothing there—no modules or `site.pp` manifest.
-Unless you're doing local development and testing of a module, the Puppet code for your infrastructure is kept on the puppet master node, not on each individual agent.
-When a puppet run is triggered—either as scheduled or manually with the `puppet agent -t` command, it is the puppet master that compiles your puppet code into a catalog to be applied on your agent node.
+You can see that there are no modules or `site.pp` manifest.
+Unless you're doing local development and testing of a module, all the Puppet code for your infrastructure is kept on the puppet master node, not on each individual agent.
+When a puppet run is triggered—either as scheduled or manually with the `puppet agent -t` command, the puppet master compiles your puppet code into a catalog and sends it back to the agent to be applied.

 Let's give it a try.
 Trigger a puppet run on your `database` node.

     puppet agent -t

 You'll see that instead of completing a puppet run, puppet exits with the following message:

     Exiting; no certificate found and waitforcert is disabled

+This brings us to the next topic: certification.

 ### Certificates